ntnn19/AlphaFlow/README.md

 # AlphaFold 3 workflow

-A Snakemake workflow to automate AlphaFold 3 predictions
+A Snakemake workflow for high-throughput AlphaFold 3 predictions

-You are currently in branch **'master'**.

 This workflow supports separate execution of the **CPU** and **GPU** steps.